Courses

 For a long time, recycling was touted as a great way to be more environmentally friendly.
 Reduce, Reuse, Recycle, as the saying goes.
 But recycling isn’t the be-all-end-all many of us were taught.
 It certainly has its place, but recycling isn’t all good.

-Here’s an article that lists both advantages and disadvantages of recycling.
+Here’s an article that lists both the advantages and disadvantages of recycling.

 • Were you familiar with the downsides?